samsquire/mazzle/docs/index.md

     --workers-user ubuntu
 ```

-## idiom - provision workers at the beginning of your pipeline
+## idiom - provision SSH workers at the beginning of your pipeline

+Unlike Jenkins and gocd, worker nodes are considered to be part of your pipeline.
 An idiom in `devops-pipeline` is that your early stages in your pipeline is provisioning worker nodes.
 These worker nodes run the remainder of the build.
 You can replace `--workers` with `--discover-workers-from-output <output name>` where `output name` is the name of an ouput from your machine provisioning component that contains a list of server hostnames or IP addresses that you can SSH onto.

 Here is an example of ansible provisioning EC2 instances and installing dependencies on worker nodes, then running packer to build an AMI and launching that AMI with terraform.